 Look for Floral Dresses You Can Recycle at Weddings

 Racecourse dress codes can vastly vary depending on the races or the enclosure you're in, so make sure you do your research, as the Royal Ascot, in particular, is strict when it comes to adhering to these rules.
 For example, while you can wear jumpsuits and full suits, you need to make sure they're full-length and not cropped.
 Other races or polo events can have more relaxed rules, so a sleeveless floral maxi dress and basket bag like Alexa Chung at the Veuve Clicquot Polo is perfect.

 This one by Topshop has gone straight to the top of our shopping lists.

-If you want to go all out and embrace the formality of the occasion, classic colour palettes tend to look the chicest—this is a races styling rule the Duchess of Cambridge swears by.
-Stick to all-white, monochrome, cream or grey (think My Fair Lady vibes), and use this as your chance to wear the dreamy white dresses you can't wear to any summer weddings.
+If you want to go all-out and embrace the formality of the occasion, classic colour palettes tend to look the chicest.
+This is a races styling rule the Duchess of Cambridge swears by and the Duchess of Sussex has now adopted, too.
+Stick to all-white, monochromatic, cream or grey (think My Fair Lady vibes), and use this as your chance to wear the dreamy white dresses you can't wear to any summer weddings.